Bricevne/P2_booksonline/README.md

 ## Usage

-python main.py  # run the code to scrape the website and obtain all books information with csv
+python3 main.py  # run the code to scrape the website and obtain all books information with csv

 ## License
 MIT